GkhOzdmr/TypeTest/Privacy Policy.md

   * Firebase

     Firebase is a Backend-as-a-Service.
+You can visit their Privacy Policy page here: (https://support.google.com/admob/answer/6128543?hl=en)

+  * AddMob

+    AddMob is a ad provider.
 You can visit their Privacy Policy page here: (https://firebase.google.com/support/privacy/)

+  * AppLovin

+    AppLoving is a ad provider.
+You can visit their Privacy Policy page here: (https://www.applovin.com/privacy/)

 Links to Other Sites
 --------------------